Understanding Medications and What They Do

 Nearly everyone has taken an antibiotic.
 This type of medicine fights bacterial infections.
 Your doctor may prescribe an antibiotic for things like strep throat or an ear infection.
 Antibiotics work either by killing bacteria or halting their multiplication so that the body's immune system can fight off the infection.

-Sometimes a part of the body can't produce enough of a certain chemical.
+Sometimes a part of the body can't make enough of a chemical.
 That can also make you sick.
 Someone with insulin-dependent diabetes, for instance, has a pancreas that can't produce enough insulin (a hormone that regulates glucose in the body).
 Some people have a low production of thyroid hormone, which helps control how the body uses energy.
 In each case, doctors can prescribe medicines to replace the missing hormone.

 Some medicines treat symptoms but can't cure the illness that causes the symptoms.
 (A symptom is anything you feel while you're sick, such as a cough or nausea.)
 So taking a lozenge may soothe a sore throat, but it won't kill that nasty strep bacteria.

-Certain medicines are designed to relieve pain.
+Some medicines relieve pain.
 If you pull a muscle, your doctor might tell you to take ibuprofen or acetaminophen.
 These pain relievers, or analgesics, don't get rid of the source of the pain — your muscle will still be pulled.
 What they do is block the pathways that transmit pain signals from the injured or irritated body part to the brain (in other words, they affect the way the brain reads the pain signal) so that you don't hurt as much while your body recovers.

 Among the most important medicines are immunizations (or vaccines).
-These keep people from getting sick in the first place by immunizing, or protecting, the body against certain infectious diseases.
+These keep people from getting sick in the first place by immunizing, or protecting, the body against some infectious diseases.
 Vaccines usually contain a small amount of an agent that resembles a specific germ or germs that have been modified or killed.
 When someone is vaccinated, it primes the body's immune system to "remember" the germ so it will be able to fight off infection by that germ in the future.

 Most immunizations that prevent you from catching diseases like measles, whooping cough, and chickenpox are given by injection.
 No one thinks shots are fun.
 But the diseases they prevent can be very serious and cause symptoms that last much longer than the temporary discomfort of the shot.